Chase Elliott out of NASCAR indefinitely after tibia surgery

 LAS VEGAS (AP) — Chase Elliott is out indefinitely after undergoing a successful three-hour surgery to repair a fractured tibia, Hendrick Motorsports general manager Jeff Andrews said Saturday.

+“We’re going to race a long time together with Chase Elliott and we’re going to win a lot more races together,” Andrews said.
+“Certainly, there’s a little bit of a setback, and obviously Chase is very disappointed.
+The most important thing is Chase’s health, and we’ll have a suit ready for him when he’s healthy and ready to get back in a race car.”

-Andrews said the process has begun to attain a waiver from NASCAR for Elliott to be eligible for this year’s playoffs.
+Andrews said the process has begun to attain a waiver from NASCAR for Elliott — the 2020 Cup champion — to be eligible for this year’s playoffs.
 Waivers have been granted to other drivers for various circumstances.

+Brad Keselowski, who won the series championship in 2012, said he wouldn’t have a problem if Elliott received a waiver.

+“Life happens,” Keselowski said.
+“The schedule is just so demanding.
+It’s inevitable that it’s going to happen to somebody sometimes.

 AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports